Child Support Calculations for High Earners Are Changing

 If You Are Interested in How New Child Support Calculations May Affect You, an Experienced Attorney Can Help

 Child support is a critical component of every divorce involving children.
 The State of Texas regularly updates its calculation formula to account for shifts in the economy, including inflation.
-If you believe the current change that affects high earners pertains to the child support you receive, attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is here to help.
-For more information, please do not hesitate to contact or call us at (254) 220-4225 today.
+If you believe the current change that affects high earners pertains to the child support you receive, attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, is here to help.
+For more information, please do not hesitate to contact us online or call us at (254) 781-4222 today.

 Categories: